drpetersonfernandes/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 Command line parameters can be found at [ScummVM Website](https://scumm-thedocs.readthedocs.io/en/latest/advanced/command_line.html#command-line-interface).<br>
-Use the tool available in the 'Simple Launcher' menu to generate BAT files for you.
+Use the tool available in the ''Simple Launcher'' menu to generate BAT files for you.

 ## Sega Dreamcast

-Double-check the file and folder locations when entering them into Simple Launcher, especially in the Parameters field.
+Double-check the file and folder locations when entering them into 'Simple Launcher', especially in the Parameters field.

 **System Folder (Example):** c:\Sega Dreamcast<br>
 **System Is MAME?** false<br>